mohsohail/mock-with-github-apis/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 When the project boots, it lists the repositories of github username 'mohsohail'

-Use the search input to search for a repositories by entering github username
+Use the search input to search for a repositories by entering Github username

-Can also use url to search for a certain user
+You can also use url to search for a certain user

 Eg: localhost:3000/facebook

+Clicking on the repository will redirect to the repo on Github

 ## Available Scripts